javiervertedor/teleport_plus/README.md

 Note: `<targets>` can be `me`, `all`, groups `Team1` or `name1,name2`

-## Marker Nodes

-Teachers/admins can place visual markers (`tp_marker:signpost`) at teleport destinations.
-These do not teleport on right-click and act as immersive labels.

 ## License

 This project is licensed under the [Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0)](https://creativecommons.org/licenses/by-nc/4.0/) license.